DCAN-Labs/cdni-brain/docs/coding-practices.md

-# Best Practices
+# Development Recommendations

-We at DCAN Labs highly value creating code and workflows that are able to be reused and shared with other institutions.
+We at CDNI highly value creating code and workflows that are able to be reused and shared with other institutions.
 This means that we should be following best practices in order to make it easy for someone outside of our lab to use and understand our code.
-Below is some information about [NMIND](https://www.nature.com/articles/s41562-023-01647-0), which is a great place to start for exposure to best coding practices in the neuroimaging field.
-Below are some common best practices within DCAN labs.
+Below is some information about [NMIND](https://www.nature.com/articles/s41562-023-01647-0), which is a great place to start for exposure to best coding practices in the neuroimaging field and some common best practices within CDNI.

 ## NMIND Workflow